13protons/13protons/content/resume.md

   <template #location>Detroit, MI</template>
 </resume-meta>

-Apprend is a company focused on teaching people about software and technology.
-We offer affordable instructor led classroom-based learning for technology that is in demand.
-My role is running the company, developing curriculum, hiring instructors, managing class registration, marking events, website design, website development & other startup/founder/CEO duties.
-More at apprend.org
+Apprend was a company focused on teaching people about software and technology.
+We offered affordable instructor-led and classroom-based learning for technology that was in demand.
+My role was running the company, developing curriculum, hiring instructors, managing class registration, marketing events, website design, website development & other startup/founder/CEO duties.

 * <StyleLink to="/work/apprend">More about Apprend</StyleLink>